tritonas00/system-tar-and-restore/README.md

 **-O, --other-subvolumes**
  specify other subvolumes (subvolume path e.g /home /var /usr ...)

+**-D, --disable-genkernel**
+disable genkernel check and initramfs building in gentoo

 **--help**
  show all arguments

 ###NOTES###

 - With GNU Tar 1.27, you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore additional tar options.

+- In case of Gentoo, package genkernel is required to build initramfs.
+If you dont want to use initramfs image you can use -D in both scripts to disable genkernel check and initramfs building.

 - In case of Fedora *--xattrs --acls --selinux* are added automatically in backup.
 In order to successfully restore the target system (Fedora 19+) using GNU Tar, you need to add _--selinux --acls --xattrs-include='*'_ in restore additional tar options.